 Curious About Benadryl for Dogs?
 Ask Your Veterinarian

 Benadryl is an effective medicine for humans, but is it safe for your dog?
 It’s a common question many dog owners ask, and most veterinarians would agree that it can be used safely and effectively.
 Benadryl, in its pure form, is also known as Diphenhydramine Hydrochloride (its non-trade name).
 It is vital that you select a form of Benadryl that does not contain other medications for cold or sinus symptoms; only the pure form of Diphenhydramine Hydrochloride is safe for your dog.
-Talk to your veterinarian prior to giving your dog Benadryl to discuss how much you can give your dog.
+Talk to your veterinarian prior to giving your dog Benadryl as a treatment to discuss how much is safe.

 Here are some scenarios where using Benadryl could help your dog.